ivoyager/ivoyager/data/solar_system/README.txt

 		See WARNING about Excel above.
 If you must use it, then prefix all REAL values with ' or _ to prevent number modification.
 		"E" or "e" are ok.
 		"?" means unknown.
-It is converted to INF by TableReader.get_float() and "build_" functions, which is displayed as "?" by GUI.
+It is converted to INF, which is displayed as "?" by most I, Voyager GUI.
-		Blank value means n/a.
-It produces NAN in TableReader.get_float(), is not set in "build_" functions, and is not displayed by GUI.
+		Blank value without Default means n/a.
+It is converted to NAN, and skipped in most cases by I, Voyager GUI.
 		Any number prefixed with "~" will be interpreted as a "zero-precision" number, displayed as (for example) "~1 x 10^-10".
 		For numbers not preceded by "~", precision is interpreted for GUI